SunnySuite/Sunny.jl/docs/src/structure-factor.md

 Calculating this structure factor involves several steps, with various possible settings.
 Sunny provides a number of tools to facilitate this calculation and to extract information from the results.
 These tools are briefly outlined below.
-"Real life" use cases can be found in our tutorials and detailed function information is available in the Library API.
+Please see the Examples for a "real life" use case.
+Detailed function information is available in the Library API.

 ## Basic Usage